KaasBallard/SquamateAlignments/README.md

 # Purpose
-The purpose of this directory is to keep a master list of code rather than have to move and rewrite code for each of the organisms SoftMasking runs.
+The purpose of this project is to soft-mask a number of snake genomes, and potentially other groups of reptiles for future ProgressiveCactus alignments.